Final Fantasy Chronicles: Development

 Final Fantasy Chronicles features two previously released ports by TOSE; Final Fantasy IV and Chrono Trigger were released separately, and IV was re-released as a part of Final Fantasy Collection, all published in Japan.
 Chronicles was designed and directed by Kazuhiko Aoki, supervised by Fumiaki Fukaya, and produced by Akihiro Imai.
 It was created as a follow-up to Final Fantasy Anthology, a compilation of Final Fantasy V and VI.

 The original Final Fantasy IV was released in North America as Final Fantasy II in 1991, with various "Easytype" modifications.
 These were removed in the Final Fantasy Chronicles version, and the game was re-localized, achieving a script closer Takashi Tokita's original scenario.
 Chrono Trigger, released in 1995, was already localized by Ted Woolsey, but the Final Fantasy Chronicles version has additional modifications.

 A primary addition to both games is full-motion video.
-Final Fantasy IV features computer animated cutscene sequences, while Chrono Trigger features anime-style sequences designed by Akira Toriyama and animated by Toei Animation that "help further tell the story of Chrono Trigger".
+Final Fantasy IV features computer animated cutscene sequences by Visual Works, while Chrono Trigger features anime-style sequences designed by Akira Toriyama and animated by Toei Animation that "help further tell the story of Chrono Trigger".
 Final Fantasy IV was given gameplay features such as a two-player mode, a "Sprint Feature" to "enhance and quicken gameplay", and the "Memo File" system to "reduce saving time".
 Chrono Trigger, instead of added gameplay features, has an "Extras Mode".
 This features databases such as a bestiary and a gallery of artwork created in development.